ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 There are 2 parts to training up your vocabulary :

-1. Editing JSON files in the SPLUNK_HOME/etc/apps/alexa/intents directory
+1. Editing JSON files in the `SPLUNK_HOME/etc/apps/alexa/intents` directory
-2. Updating your Alexa Skill definition in your developer account with utterances, slots and the intent schema.
+2. Updating your Alexa Skill definition in your developer account under the Interaction Model tab with utterances, slots and the intent schema.

 ## Example walkthrough for setting up a new Intent